LewisR01/RFID2-Basic-Read-Write-Arduino/README.md

 I am new to this whole idea of arduino and makering and especially posting a repository so apologies in advance if I have made a mistake.

+Run in CMD prompt for the python script to work pip install pyqt5 pyserial.
+If that fails make sure you have python installed.